Yuka Takushima

 Origami is magical!
 A square sheet of paper transforms into animals, geometric forms, miniature furniture and buildings, and many more.
 In Origami and illustration class, students make up their own story using Origami figure that they made.

 Folding Origami papers helps children grow spatial intelligence and hand motor skills.
-I encourage them to make their own Origami paper in various sizes, from tiny to gigantic, which excites them to see interesting outcomes.
+I encourage them to make their own Origami paper in different sizes, from tiny to gigantic, which excites them to see interesting outcomes.